remory08/mherzl-javascript-variables-challenge/readme.md

     var a;
     var b = 6;
     var c = a + b;
-    // What does a equal?
+    // What does a equal? undefined
     // What does b equal?
+6
-    // What does c equal?
+    // What does c equal? undefined

 #2
     var a = true;
     var b = false;
     var c = a + b;
     var d = a - b;
-    // What does a equal?
+    // What does a equal? true
-    // What does b equal?
+    // What does b equal? false
-    // What does c equal?
+    // What does c equal? undefined
-    // What does d equal?
+    // What does d equal? undefined

 #3
     var a = true;